Doncic's 21 points lead Mavs past Trail Blazers 111-102

 J.J.
 Barea's driving layup capped a 10-0 run that gave the Mavericks their biggest lead at 92-73.
 Portland got as close as six points in the game's final minutes, but Doncic hit a fall-away 3-pointer with 58.9 seconds to go for a 108-99 lead.

-The teams are going in opposite directions in the competitive Western Conference.
+The teams are going in opposite directions.
 While Dallas has heated up, Portland has lost eight of its last 11.

-Matthews and Harris made 3s and Jordan and Dennis Smith Jr. converted three-point plays during the big first-quarter run.
-The 34-20 deficit was Portland's largest after one quarter this season.
-Dallas maintained the double-digit lead throughout the second quarter and took a 60-45 lead into halftime.
+"This game was very similar to the last two we played," Blazers coach Terry Stotts said.
+"Get off to a slow start, get down at halftime, make a good comeback and fall short.
+I think we're all getting tired of it."

 TIP INS